smartprocure/futil-js/README.md

 ### differentLast
 `handleItem -> handleLastItem -> iterator` Creates an iterator that handles the last item differently for use in any function that passes `(value, index, list)` (e.g. `mapIndexed`, `eachIndexed`, etc).
 Both the two handlers and the result are iterator functions that take `(value, index, list)`.

+### differentIndex
+`handleItem -> handleIndexItem -> iterator` Creates an iterator that handles the last item differently for use in any function that passes `(value, index)`.
+Both the two handlers and the result are iterator functions that take `(value, index)`.

 ## Logic